-The school recognizes and rewards the academic and professional accomplishments of its majors with a program of awards and scholarships.
+IU Journalism recognizes and rewards the academic and professional accomplishments of its majors with a program of awards and scholarships.

-The school places its outstanding students on the Dean's List each semester, based on their grade point average for that semester.
-In addition, the school annually awards about \$200,000 in scholarships, ranging in value from \$500 to \$8,000, to its majors.
+IU Journalism places its outstanding students on the Dean's List each semester, based on their grade point average for that semester.
+In addition, the program annually awards about \$200,000 in scholarships, ranging in value from \$500 to \$8,000, to its majors.
 The application process begins in the fall semester and the application deadline is in mid-January.
 Applicants are selected for these scholarships by a faculty-student committee.
-The school announces the awards at an annual ceremony for students and parents in the spring.
+The program announces the awards at an annual ceremony for students and parents in the spring.